max630/git-rehi/README.md

 # git-rebase2, advanced rebaser

 Done to some usable state.
-See the TODO.md for missing things.
+See _Usage_ section later for reference.
+Bug reports and wishes tracked here: https://github.com/max630/git-rebase2

 **SAFETY NOTES**: Note that it is an experimental software.
 You'd better have a backup if you run it at a valuable repository, for example it should be cloned